rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

     dot pipeline.dot -T
     > makeWarpAssembleCoadd.pdf

 This command executes very fast (roughly 5 seconds), again because it is not performing any search through the DP0.2 data set for e.g., input exposures.
 The ``pipeline.dot`` output is essentially an intermediate temporary file which you may wish to delete.
-On a computer that supports opening graphical applications, you can visually inspect the resultant ``makeWarpAssembleCoadd.pdf`` ``QuantumGraph`` diagram, which is shown below.
-The PDF you make can be opened by double clicking on its file name in the JupyterHub file browser.
+The PDF you make (shown below) can be opened by double clicking on its file name in the JupyterHub file browser.

 .. image:: makeWarpAssembleCoadd.png
   :width: 1500